-- 1. Care Coordinator will collect submitted home studies for each child available for adoption. - 2.
-Care Coordinator will review and narrow down home studies in order to prepare for the selection staffing. - 3.
-Care Coordinator will coordinate and host a selection staffing including DPFS caseworker, CASA, ad litem and guardian ad litem within seven (7) business days of reviewing home studies. - 4.
-Care Coordinator will notify DFPS within one (1) business day of the recommendation determined by the selection staffing. - Care Coordinator will receive the child's redacted file from DFPS within 15 days of a family moving forward following the selection staffing and will forward it to the provider within two (2) business days of receipt.
+The Adoption Care Coordinator will collect submitted home studies for each child available for adoption and will review and narrow down home studies in order to prepare for the selection staffing.
+ACC will send top 3-5 home studies to the Permanency Specialist and Supervisor to review prior to Selection Staffing.
+The Adoption Care Coordinator will coordinate and host a selection staffing including the Permanency Specialist and Supervisor, CASA, ad litem, guardian ad litem and others as appropriate within seven (7) business days of reviewing home studies.
+The Adoption Care Coordinator will notify the Permanency Specialist within one (1) business day of the recommendation determined by the selection staffing.